 Long shifts and double shifts are becoming more frequent in nursing.
 On average, nurses work up to 12 hours at a time, with infrequent breaks.
 The research is clear on the harmful effects this kind of shift work has on nursing professionals.
 Longer working hours also contribute to patient dissatisfaction with the level of care received.
 Working longer hours causes stress and fatigue, which in turn decrease a nurse’s ability to provide top-notch care to patients.
 Moreover, nurses who are consistently tired and overworked are more prone to making critical errors.

-Poor working environments are cited by nursing professionals as a top reason for burnout.
+Nursing professionals cite poor working environments as a top reason for burnout.
 Poor management and leadership and a lack of teamwork are the kinds of issues that create a deficient work experience for nurses.

 Increased workloads are another issue that causes nurses’ stress and anxiety on the job.
 Nursing shortages account for increased workloads.
 Poor management of a healthcare environment can lead to shortages of qualified staff.
 Nurses are expected to work harder to make up for incompetent managers, but become burned out and end up quitting themselves, worsening the shortage situation.
 It is a vicious cycle.

 Difficult patients are par for the course when you are a nurse.
 However, that does not mean that conflict with patients cannot discourage nurses and make them feel inadequate.
 When nurses begin to doubt their skills and abilities, they can quickly become disengaged from their jobs.